irods/python-irodsclient/README.md

 ```

 Whereas the content of native iRODS AVUs must obey some valid text encoding as
-determined by the resident ICAT DB, the above is a possible alternative - albeit
+determined by the resident iRODS catalog, the above is a possible alternative - albeit
 one semantically bound to the local application that defines the needed
 translations.
 Still, this can be a valid usage for users who need a guarantee
 that any given octet string they might generate can be placed into metadata without